 1. Save more time by knowing what is time management

 Time management lets you do more in less time.
 The time you would otherwise spend in deciding how to prioritise your tasks is saved.
 The more moments you get by proper efficiency, the more productivity you achieve.
 By knowing what is time management, you can improve your skill set or learn new methods of doing your work better.
 Achieving more tasks in less time also has a positive impact on your productivity levels.

 2. Feel content with your life

 When we don’t utilise our time effectively, we are left with tasks to do even at the end of the day.
-All our time gets used up in wasting extra time in our other tasks or we end up wasting our time in non-work related tasks.
+All our time gets used up in wasting extra time on our other tasks or we end up wasting our time on non-work-related tasks.
 These are the reasons why time management is important.
 It enables us to get things done faster and well in advance, thus letting us enjoy a feeling of accomplishment.
 This satisfaction further motivates us to work faster and better the next day, thus upping our time efficiency.
 This makes knowing what is time management an important tool.

 3. Find More Time for yourself

-With better time efficiency, we can be at liberty to exercise our body and treat our mental health.
-Taking care of our overall well being is a direct outcome of understanding why time management is important.
+With better time efficiency, we can be at liberty to exercise our bodies and treat our mental health.
+Taking care of our overall well-being is a direct outcome of understanding why time management is important.